 As WordPress is a self-hosted CMS, the onus of its security is up to the user or the hosting company.
 If the user doesn’t take precautions to protect his/her website and if the site is hacked, the user may have to hire a WordPress security expert or a company that fixes hacked sites.
 The site will also be marked as hacked by Google.
-To make sure that its user doesn’t visit the hacked site, Google will display “this site may be hacked” message beside your site’s name in its search result pages.
+To make sure that its user doesn’t visit the hacked site, Google will display the “this site may be hacked” message beside your site’s name in its search result pages.

 How to secure WordPress sites?
 The answer to this question is in the below paragraphs: